arya-oss/CN-CS352/19_01/ServiceControl/README.txt

  CSE 3rd Year, 6th Semester, NITW
 ===============================================================

-Problem Statment -> Create a Service that control services.
+Problem Statment -> Create a Server that control services.

 when a new client is created, it creates two fifo file whose name are <arg-prefix>r.dat and <arg-prefix>w.dat and prfix is written